Types of Degrees International Studies Majors Are Getting

 |Hispanic or Latino||1,068|

-Americans aren’t the only ones with an interest in International Studies.
+International Studies appeals to people across the globe.
 About 9.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea